16 min read

 Getting on top of your finances is key to building independence and security.
 Here are some ideas on how to make the most of your money:

 There are financial advisors who specialise in working with disabled people.
 They can help you plan for the future, whether it’s saving for a big purchase or understanding your benefit entitlements.
 Organisations like Turn2us offer free resources to help you get started.
+You can also use our Purpl Benefits Calculator powered by Turn2us to see what you might be entitled to.

 At Purpl, we’re all about helping you find and make the most of discounts.
 I really want to help my community save money and make a real difference to their day to day life, these discounts for disabled people aren’t always easy to find.
 Below are some great discounts that you can access, we didn’t ask to be disabled, so let’s face it there has to be some perks to make things a little easier for us.